robsoncezario/flutter-realestate-app/README.md

   - Provider
   - flutter-web (with adaptive design)
   - Dark & light theme
-  - It was fed with a graphQL API, using mongoDB and node-cache.
+  - It was fed with a graphQL API, using mongoDB and redis.
   - This project is highly dependent on geodata.
 The idea is a support for even multi currency with location related.

 ![Image of Realstate Home](https://i.imgur.com/sLg0ew6.jpg)